coder-chick/ComputerNetworkingProject1/README.md

 5. A document explaining the code --> "CS5700Project1CodeExplanation.pdf"
 6. Screenshot of terminal from the Server --> "UDPPingerServerScreenShot.png"
 7. Screenshot of terminal from the Client --> "UDPPingerClientScreenShot.png"
+8. Screenshot of terminal from the Server --> "Project1ServerPingsFromDifferentNetworks.png"
+9. Screenshot of terminal from the Client --> "Project1ClientPingsFromDifferentNetworks.png"

 ## To Execute on the same network:
-From the computer terminal or a Python IDE terminal:
+From the computer terminal or command line:
 1. First run the server.
 In the terminal, enter:
    * python UDPPingerServer.py 15007
 2. Second, run the client.
 In the terminal, enter: